I’m Danielle. Dr. Danielle Clark if we’re being formal, but we’re not, so it’s just Danielle.

-On the spiritual side, I’m Integrated Energy Therapy (IET) 1 certified and I’m Reiki 1 & 2 certified.
-I’m currently training with leading mediums in the US and UK.
+On the spiritual side, I’m trained in various energy healing modalities and I’m currently training with leading mediums in the US and UK.

-Whether you’re a student, reading my work, working with me as a client or attending one of my speaking engagements/workshops, expect tough love, compassion, intelligence, quick wit, spiritual guidance and a dose of sarcasm – Hey, we can’t take ourselves too seriously, right?
+If you work with me, talk with me, spend time with me: expect tough love, compassion, intelligence, quick wit, spiritual guidance and a dose of sarcasm – Hey, we can’t take ourselves too seriously, right?

 Like you, I’ve experienced a lot in my life.
-I now know that adversities were put in my path so that I could empathize, heal, learn and grow: all so that I could help you in doing the same.
+I now know that adversities were put in my path so that I could empathize, heal, learn and grow: all so that I could help you do the same.

 Some dark experiences that have undoubtedly shaped me include:

--Starting at the age of 12, giving away my body and heart to people that didn’t best serve me
+-Giving away my body and heart, beginning at 12 years old, to people who didn’t best serve me

--Smoking cigarettes at 13, quitting during pregnancy only to restart after my son’s birth
+-Smoking cigarettes at 13 and quitting during pregnancy only to restart after my son’s birth

--My dad passing after a heavy night of smoking and drinking
+-Losing my dad after one of his heavy nights of smoking and drinking

--Losing my job unexpectedly which triggered my Dark Night of the Soul
+-Fired from my job unexpectedly, which triggered my Dark Night of the Soul

 These experiences and many others caused a range of emotions, actions and inactions: Impostor syndrome, self-sabotage, infidelity, grief, not speaking up, acting out.

-Although I had begun my healing journey in my mid-twenties, taking the time to earn my GED and first-generation bachelor’s degree, quitting smoking, opening myself up to the joys and love associated with marriage, parenting, forgiving and change, I wasn’t as grounded or as healed as I thought.
+I began my healing journey in my mid-twenties.
+I earned my first-generation bachelor’s degree, quit smoking, opened myself up to the joys and love associated with marriage, parenting, forgiving and change.
+But even with all these accomplishments, I still wasn’t as grounded or as healed as I thought.

-Back then, I’d spend so much time on work that I’d miss important events with family; sometimes my obsessive need for validation overshadowed the fact that I actually needed to step away and take a deep breath.
+Back then, I’d spend so much time on work that I’d miss important events with family.
 I’d be too wrapped up in ego to realize I was wasting lots of my time on work and filling a need for acceptance from others, when I should have redirected my energy toward the maintenance and growth of my relationships with my family, my close friends, spirit and – most importantly – myself.

-I hope you see yourself in me so that you know you’re not alone; so that you know you have an ally along your journey.
-And I hope there are pieces of me that you don’t see in yourself so that you can expand your empathy and love for the things you don’t yet know or understand; so that you grow your awareness of what it means to be human.
+I hope you see yourself in me so that you know you’re not alone.
+You have an ally along your journey and you have no limit for your potential.
+I also hope there are pieces of me that you don’t see in yourself so that you can expand your empathy and love for the things you don’t yet know or understand; so that you grow your awareness of what it means to be human.